alteryx/promote-python/README.md

 [Ensemble Model](examples/ensemble-model) - build and deploy an ensemble model.

-[Naivebayes Pomegranate](examples/naivebayes-pomegranate) - an Naive Bayes model using the pomegranate packages
+[Naivebayes Pomegranate](examples/naivebayes-pomegranate) - an Naive Bayes model using the pomegranate library

 [Weather Model](examples/weather-model) - send Lat/Lon data and get real-time weather data and classify temperature.

 ## Installation
 ### Client
-To install the promote package, execute the following code from a terminal session.
+To install the promote library, execute the following code from a terminal session.
 ```shell
 pip install promote
 ```

-Please refer to the [promote-r-client](https://github.com/alteryx/promote-r-client) package for instructions on installing the R Client.
+Please refer to the [promote-r-client](https://github.com/alteryx/promote-r-client) library for instructions on installing the R Client.

 ### App
 Please refer to the [installation guide](https://help.alteryx.com/promote/current/Administer/Installation.htm?tocpath=Administer%7C_____2) for instructions on installing the Promote App.